AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> When you win, say nothing, when you lose say less. — Wayne Gretzky
+> We tend to live up to our expectations. — Earl Nightingale
 <!--END_SECTION:quote-->